-Issues with the Inferior wall

-True aneurysms of the inferior wall are rare, as we have previously mentioned.
-Additionally, Zoffoli et al. noted in their study that the more posterior the aneurysm in the heart, the more difficult it is to detect.(9)
+Issues with the inferior wall: True aneurysms of the inferior wall are rare, as we have previously mentioned.
+Additionally, Zoffoli et al. noted in their study that the more posterior the aneurysm in the heart, the more difficult it is to detect [9].

 The surgical treatment of inferior wall left ventricular aneurysms is notably complex and demanding, primarily due to the higher prevalence of false aneurysms, which increases the risk of rupture and requires a cautious yet aggressive surgical approach.
 Additionally, these aneurysms are often accompanied by clinical complications such as mitral valve dysfunction and issues related to previous myocardial infarctions, further complicating the surgery.
-The aneurysms' location not only hinders surgical access and visibility but also demands exceptional surgical expertise and meticulous planning.(5)
+The aneurysms' location not only hinders surgical access and visibility but also demands exceptional surgical expertise and meticulous planning [5].

 Our case had a large inferior wall aneurysm without any mitral regurgitation.
-The patient collapsed suddenly in the wards while he was being worked up before he could have been taken up for a Cardiac MRI or surgery.
+The patient collapsed suddenly in the ward while he was being worked up before he could be taken up for a carCritical insights into the diagnosis and management of post-myocardial infarction left ventricular aneurysm of the inferior wall: a case report and brief review diac MRI or surgery.
 The echocardiogram findings of dyskinetic basal inferoseptal myocardium point towards a true aneurysm.
 However, given the location on the inferior wall and sudden PEA arrest, a rupture of pseudoaneurysm is also possible.
-As we have illustrated, the distinction between the two is often difficult, and it requires either extensive imaging studies or direct visualization intraoperatively.
+As we have illustrated, the distinction between the two is often difficult, and it requires either extensive imaging studies or direct visualisation intraoperatively.

-This emphasizes the urgent need for specialized, multidisciplinary management of ventricular aneurysms, especially those found on the posterior and inferior walls.
+This emphasises the urgent need for specialised, multidisciplinary management of ventricular aneurysms, especially those found on the posterior and inferior walls.